Asylum seekers who have got a job and want to apply for a work permit

 If your application for asylum has been refused and a deportation or refusal-of-entry order has entered into force, you may be able to apply for a work permit under certain circumstances without leaving Sweden.

 In order to work while you are an asylum seeker, you must have an AT-UND (exemption from the work permit requirement).

 Requirements for a work permit

 In order for you to receive a work permit

-- the Migration Board must receive your application within 14 days after the decision concerning your application for asylum enter into force
+- the Migration Agency must receive your application within 14 days after the decision concerning your application for asylum entered into force

 - you must have a valid passport